 “Digital Wonder” is a comic poem, but it is not merely comic.
-It struck me as a good subject for students sing and think about, for it’s not just about a watch, but about the limits of technology and our fascination with it.
+It struck me as a good subject for students to sing and think about, for it’s not just about a watch, but about the limits of technology and our fascination with it.
 But however accurately our gadgets take the length and width of our lives, the big questions remain.
 The human heart is ever mysterious.

 The piece begins with a gasp, as if one is opening a surprise gift.
 The poem’s short lines, which suggest a watchband, also lend breathlessness to the diction.
 The opening theme in measures 9-20 gives this structure direction as stresses gradually compress time from three bars, to two, to a bar and a half, then to single bars and single beats.
 As the wonders of the watch are revealed, the perspective widens, as does the hyperbole.

 Poet, playwright and translator May Swenson (1913-1989) was born the eldest of ten children in Logan, Utah, and attended Utah State University, graduating in 1934.
 Swenson’s many honors include the Bollingen Prize, and Guggenheim and MacArthur Fellowships.
 Her poems are rhythmic, playful and witty, frequently choosing as subjects love, human nature, the natural world, geography, invention—and occasionally baseball.
 She delights in writing for children, and for the child in the adult.
 Her legacy at Utah State University includes the May Swenson Project and a poetry award in her name.
 “The Digital Wonder Watch” appears in Swenson’s last volume of poems, In Other Words, published by Knopf.